sanskrit/raw_etexts_english/blogs/manasataramgini/2017-08-14_hofstader-and-narayae1b987a-connections-across-space-and-time.md

 +++
-title = "Hofstadter and Nārāyaṇa: connections across space andxa0time"
+title = "Hofstadter and Nārāyaṇa: connections across space and time"

 +++
 The scientist-philosopher Douglas Hofstadter presents an interesting